UselessGuru/MultiPoolMiner/MultiPoolMiner/README.txt

 	Port for the MPM API and web GUI.
 The miner port range will start from APIPort +1.
 Default is 3999

 -Algorithm
-	Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms The following algorithms are currently supported:
+	Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms.
+Use commas to separate multiple values.
+	The following algorithms are currently supported:
 	   Bitcore, Blakecoin, Blake2s, BlakeVanilla, C11, CryptoNightV7, CryptoNightHeavy, Ethash, X11, Decred, Equihash, Groestl, HMQ1725, HSR, JHA, Keccak, Lbry, Lyra2RE2, Lyra2z, MyriadGroestl, NeoScrypt, Pascal, Phi, Phi2, Phi1612, Polytimos, Quark, Qubit, Scrypt, SHA256, Sib, Skunk, Skein, Timetravel, Tribus, Veltor, X11, X11evo, X16R, X16S, X17, Yescrypt
 	Note that the list of supported algorithms can change depending on the capabilities of the supported miner binaries.
 Some algos are now being mined with ASICs and are no longer profitable when mined with CPU/GPU and will get removed from MPM.